Kevin McAleenan, new acting DHS boss, has long record in border security

 McAleenan is well-respected by members of Congress and within the administration, and beyond.

 “Significant leadership changes today for DHS and CBP.
-I’m confident Mr. McAleenan’s experience and knowledge will help us better address the current crisis on our southern border. #DHS #BorderCrisis #BorderPatrol #CBP” tweeted Acting Chief Patrol Agent of the US Border Patrol’s Del Rio Sector Matthew Hudak.
+I’m confident Mr. McAleenan’s experience and knowledge will help us better address the current crisis on our southern border. #DHS #BorderCrisis #BorderPatrol #CBP” tweeted U.S. Border Patrol official Matthew Hudak.